Kelly Thomas (American football)

-Kelly Thomas (born September 9, 1960) is an American former professional football tackle.
-He was drafted by the Tampa Bay Buccaneers in the 4th round (99th overall) of the 1983 NFL Draft.
+Kelly Thomas (born September 9, 1960) is an American former professional football player who was a tackle in the National Football League (NFL).
+He played college football for the USC Trojans and was selected by the Tampa Bay Buccaneers in the 4th round (99th overall) of the 1983 NFL draft.
 He played for the Tampa Bay Buccaneers from 1983 to 1984 and for the Los Angeles Rams in 1987.